rrliu/cordyceptive.github.io/_posts/2019-12-31-reading_list.md

 - `Histories of Computing`, Michael Mahoney

 ## Biography
-- `Deng Xiaoping and the Transformation of China`, Ezra Vogel
 - `A Mind At Play: How Claude Shannon Invented the Information Age`, Jimmy Soni

 ## Philosophy